 - A fine selection of apps in Google Play, along with news magazines, books, music and video.

 Leave your comments, additions and hatred below.
+You may vote for these features here.

 I don't really support this sentiment, "Though I don't think the author of the article is receptive to any input